Showing posts with label Microwave Cooking. Show all posts

 4. Place both halves flat side down on a microwave-usable dish.
 If using paper plates, use more than one; otherwise, the plate(s) might break through from the moisture when removing from the microwave.

 5. Slicing the potato in half obviously reduces the explosion risk, but putting a couple more holes in each half won't hurt.
-What with the potato halves laying flat side down, your potato situation is now much more stable.
-However you probably still want to steady the potato and keep it from sliding when you poke the holes in it.
+What with the potato halves lying flat side down, your potato situation is now much more stable.
+However, you probably still want to steady the potato and keep it from sliding when you poke the holes in it.

 6. When poking the holes, have the sharp side of the knife facing away from your other hand.
 Instead of stabbing, just gently push the knife tip through the potato.